 More information is available at apple.com.

-You can use Apple Pay with your iPhone 6 or newer and Apple Watch to pay in stores that accept contactless payments.
+You can use Apple Pay to pay in stores that accept contactless payments.
 Look for one of these symbols at checkout:

 You can go to icloud.com/find or use the Find My iPhone app or permanently remove the ability to pay from that device with Apple Pay.
 Your cards will be suspended or removed from Apple Pay even if your device is offline and not connected to a cellular or Wi-Fi network.
 You can also call your credit union to suspend or remove your cards from Apple Pay.
 Learn more about what to do it your iPhone is lost or stolen.

 Adding your debit card to Apple Pay is your choice; you can add and remove cards when needed.

 Since Apple Pay doesn't store your debit card number on the device, you never reveal your name, card number or security code to merchants.